 - Filmbankmedia – Single Title Screening Licence

-The Single Title Screening Licence (STSL) is issued on a title-by-title basis.
-This allows you to screen films from Filmbankmedia’s online catalogue, in either commercial (paid audience) or non-commercial (free of charge) environments as well as promote the screening outside of the venue itself.
+The Single Title Screening Licence (STSL) is issued on a title-by-title basis and allows you to screen films from Filmbankmedia’s online catalogue, in either commercial (paid audience) or non-commercial (free of charge) environments as well as promote the screening outside of the venue itself.

 - Filmbankmedia – Public Video Screening Licence

 The Public Video Screening Licence (PVSL) is an annual licence for premises where films will be shown regularly to a non-paying audience for background / ambient use.
-You can screen an unlimited number of films per year from this list of participating studios and distributors, and from your own DVD copies.
+You can screen an unlimited number of films per year from PVSL participating studios and distributors.

 - MPLC – Single Title MPLC Movie Licence